OPaslavskiy/Delivery-app-Server/README.md

 ### To view the website and access all its features, simply follow the link to the live page: [https://opaslavskiy.github.io/delivery-app-/]

+(If you visit the website for the first time, there may be a long loading time due to the server being hosted on a free hosting service.
+Please wait a few seconds, and everything will be fine.
+Thank you for your understanding.)

 Additional information: The project was created in less than 2.5 days, which was within the given deadline of three days.